AvaLilac/for-desktop/README.md

 # clone the repository
 git clone --recursive https://github.com/AvaLilac/for-desktop aviaclient-for-desktop

-# clone the repository (If you are building from developer branch)
+# clone the repository (If you are building from developer branch.
+Which is not always stable)
 git clone -b dev --recursive https://github.com/AvaLilac/for-desktop aviaclient-for-desktop

 # CD into the directory